AlgyJr/ios_guides/Application-Architecture.md

 [viewcatalog]: https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/UIKitUICatalog/

 You can also create custom views by subclassing any `UIView` class.
-Custom views are generally composed of one or built-in views.
+Custom views are generally composed of one or more built-in views.
 If this is the case, the layout for a custom view can be defined using Interface Builder in a [storyboard] or [nib], or done programatically in the view's class.

 [nib]: https://developer.apple.com/library/ios/documentation/General/Conceptual/DevPedia-CocoaCore/NibFile.html
 [storyboard]: https://developer.apple.com/library/ios/documentation/General/Conceptual/Devpedia-CocoaApp/Storyboard.html